abinthomasonline/bdtsv1/README.md

 ```

 ## Evaluation
-As of 12/22/2024, this repo only supports simply evaluation of distribution comparion of real and synthetic data.
+As of 12/22/2024, this repo only supports simple evaluation of distribution comparion of real and synthetic data.
 You can find the code [here](https://github.com/betterdataai/time-series-synthetic/blob/main/Evaluate.ipynb).

 ### Result of Walmart Dataset:
 ![Weekly_Sales](https://github.com/user-attachments/assets/41a11be5-ca50-4ea4-a491-5d5d9251d854)